‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 Do they think that Billie Gene shot Pyatt or do they know that Binks did?

-They've reported Billie Gene has made like 600 robberies in two days or something.
+I think they know that Binks did, but I think Billie Jean is, they've reported Billie Gene has made like 600 robberies in two days or something.
+So that's why he's like, this is ridiculous.

-All these robberies are happening at the same time like also if her goal is to not i i don't really know what she's is she trying to be recognized or is she not because if she's if she wants to remain anonymous she should have cut her hair after the video she wanted to be remain anonymous until piatt and everybody started going on the news yeah and talking about her because if she didn't want to be recognized you you you record the video for the news and then cut your hair so you look different she realized she couldn't be anonymous because she was creating the internet and she saw and she saw joan of arc and she was like i'm going to start the internet she called out gore and she was like, I have an idea, and she's like, Now I'm the most recognizable person in Corpus Christi, yeah, yeah,
+Because if she's, if she wants to remain anonymous, she should have cut her hair after the video she wanted to be remain anonymous until piatt and everybody started going on the news yeah and talking about her because if she didn't want to be recognized you you you record the video for the news and then cut your hair so you look different she realized she couldn't be anonymous because she was creating the internet and she saw and she saw joan of arc and she was like i'm going to start the internet she called out gore and she was like i have an idea and she's like now i'm the most recognizable person in corpus christius yeah yeah

 where we can just somehow drive around in a station wagon with license plates on it and evade police for seven days just in different spots.
+Let's go back to the miniature golf course again.

 You have any other picking nets?
+I don't.
+Sequel, prequel, prestige, TBL, Blackcaster, Untouchable.

-The prestige version of this is interesting, written by Brad Inglesby.
+The prestige version of this is interesting.
+Written by Brad Inglesby.

 Would you set it in Philly?
+It said in Corporate Christie.
+Okay.

-Hyatt is the biggest Coke and opium and heroin dealer in Texas, but he has this thing as a shell Ponzi thing.
+Mr. Hyatt is the biggest Coke and opium and heroin dealer in Texas, but he has this thing as a shell Ponzi thing.

-There's a shooting there, but he now has to kill her because Binks is on display.
+There's a shooting there, but he now has to kill her because Binks is on

+Yeah, I like that.
 I just call it Billie Gene.

 I also like the sequel where Lloyd becomes like the jackhorner of VHS porn.

-Is this movie better with Wayne Jenkins, Danny Treyo, Mad Dog Russo, Doris Burke, Sam Jackson, Nell, Byron Mayo, Tony Romo, Chris Collinsworth, Daniel Plainview, Long Legs, or Wilfred Brimley in the firm?
+Is this movie better with Wayne Jenkins, Danny Treyo, Mad Dog Russo, Russo, Doris Burke, Sam Jackson, Nell, Byron Mayo, Tony Romo, Chris Collinsworth, Daniel Plainview, Long Legs, or Wilfred Brimley in the firm?

-I have a new addition to the category, and I want to say that this is out of...
+I have a new addition to the category.

-the utmost respect, the deepest appreciation and love, but we have to add Peter Schrager to the category.
+And I want to say that this is out of the utmost respect, the deepest appreciation and love, but we have to add Peter Schrager to the category.

 Let's go,

-I've been talking to the Jack sisters, Ophelia, and Putter, and you know what they said?
+Bill.
+I've been talking to the Jack sisters, Ophelia and Putter.

+And you know what they said?
 Billie Jean is even more committed to fairness.

-I know there are a lot of girls out there with the haircut, and they are getting attention.
+I know there are a lot of girls out there with the haircut and they are getting attention.
+And let me tell you, Billie Jean has been listening to C101 and she hears everything.

 And it's just motivating her to get back to the top of the mountain.